About Stanley Films

 Do you listen to music or the radio while you work?
 What are you currently listening to?

 Well, not when I'm shooting or editing.
-But doing the admin, I'm a big fan of 6Music.
-And Radio 3 and 4 when the mood is right.
-And Radio Paradise.
+But doing the admin or working in Lightroom or Photoshop, or the darkroom, I'm a big fan of 6Music and Radio 3.

 Do you have a muse?